Uniform twisted homological stability

 \begin{thm} For each $r \geq 1$, there is an explicit polynomial $Q_r$ of degree $r(r+1)/2$ such that

 \end{thm}

-Indeed, \cite[Theorem 11.3.19]{BDPW} proves such a formula, but with the second factor in the error term given by $q^{-\theta(2g+1)/2}$, where $\theta$ is a \emph{uniform stability bound} in the sense of \cite[Definition 11.3.16]{BDPW}.
-It was conjectured in \cite{BDPW} that a nontrivial uniform stability bound exists, and our \cref{thmC} implies that $\theta(n)=\frac{n+11}{12}$ is a uniform stability bound.
+Indeed, \cite[Theorem 11.3.19]{BDPW} proves such a formula, but with the second factor in the error term given by $q^{-\theta(2g+1)/2}$, where $\theta$ is a {uniform stability bound} in the above sense.
+It was conjectured in \cite{BDPW} that a nontrivial uniform stability bound exists.

 An important class of problems in analytic number theory is to understand the distribution of the central values $L(\frac 1 2, \pi)$, as $\{L(s, \pi)\}_{\pi \in P}$ varies over some naturally occurring family of $L$-functions.
 Our \cref{thmD} is about the \emph{moments} in the case of the family of quadratic extensions of $\mathbb F_q(t)$.
 Conrey--Farmer--Keating--Rubinstein--Snaith \cite{cfkrs} have developed a ``recipe'' to predict the asymptotics of moments for large classes of families of $L$-functions.
 (See also \cite{DGH}.)
 In the situation of \cref{thmD}, the CFKRS heuristics predict that the left-hand side of \cref{thmD} is asymptotically $Q_r(2g+1)$.
 See \cite[Conjecture 5]{AK}, which also gives an explicit formula for $Q_r$.
 The conjecture was in this case known to hold for $r \leq 3$ \cite{andradekeating,florea2}, and for the highest three coefficients of $Q_4$ when $r=4$ \cite{florea3}. \cref{thmD} shows that for every fixed $r$, the left-hand side is indeed asymptotically $Q_r(2g+1)$, with a power-saving error term, for all sufficiently large (but fixed) $q$.
 The fact that $q$ may be fixed is important; allowing $q \to \infty$ leads to the case treated by Katz and Sarnak \cite{KaS}.
 The CFKRS predictions have been proven correct in many cases before, but generally only for the first few moments (although see \cite{saw1,saw2,saw3}). \cref{thmD} represents the first\footnote{The aforementioned papers of Sawin do not treat the essential case where the individual terms are nonnegative.} nontrivial family where the CFKRS asymptotics have been established for \emph{all} moments (with the important caveat that there is no single value of $q$ which works for all $r$).